-I also note that of the three applications for Petitioner that Mr. Lash reported were received on October 9, 2009, only the last one (DCN 09286301100181) contains a scan of an envelope.
+I also note that of the three applications for Petitioner that Mr. Lash reported were received on October 21, 2009, only the last one (DCN 09299303100023) contains a scan of an envelope.
 CMS Ex.
-7. The presence of one envelope in three items with consecutive DCNs is consistent with Mr. Lash's statement that the envelope received on October 9, 2009 contained the three applications that ADO submitted for Petitioner.
-The applications that CMS submitted as exhibits are consistent with the descriptions in Mr. Lash's declaration.
-I find that the information in Mr. Lash's declaration and both parties' exhibits convincingly establishes that the package ADO sent to Palmetto by certified mail that Palmetto received on July 30, 2009 did not contain any enrollment applications for Petitioner, and that Palmetto did not receive from ADO an application for Petitioner's enrollment prior to October 9, 2009.
+13. The presence of one envelope in three items with consecutive DCNs is consistent with Mr. Lash's statement that the envelope received on October 9, 2009 contained the three applications that ADO submitted for Petitioner.
+The applications that CMS submitted as exhibits are also consistent with the descriptions in Mr. Lash's declaration.
+I find that the information in Mr. Lash's declaration and CMS's exhibits convincingly establishes that the package ADO sent to Palmetto by certified mail that Palmetto received on July 30, 2009 did not contain any enrollment applications for Petitioner.

-Finally, in Petitioner's response to CMS's motion for summary affirmance, Petitioner appears to have abandoned the assertion that the package sent with the certified mail receipt dated July 20, 2009 contained her enrollment application.
-She states instead that "[t]he original certified mail tracking number we had originally thought belonged to the July applications was incorrect" and that the certified mail tracking number on the receipt belonged to another submission, which Petitioner states was "another application we had sent during the same time period."
+Finally, in Petitioner's response to CMS's motion for summary affirmance, Petitioner appears to have abandoned the assertion that the package sent with the certified mail receipt dated July 20, 2009 contained his enrollment application.
+He states instead that "[t]he original certified mail tracking number we had originally thought belonged to the July applications was incorrect" and that the certified mail tracking number on the receipt belonged to another submission, which Petitioner states was "another application we had sent during the same time period."
 P. Br. at 2.
-Presumably, Petitioner here refers to the CMS 855B for ADO (but not Petitioner) that Palmetto received on July 30, 2009.
+Presumably, Petitioner here refers to the CMS-855B for ADO (but not Petitioner) that Palmetto received on July 30, 2009.
 Petitioner concedes that "ADO cannot prove Palmetto CMS received the original applications with the July 24, 2009 signature due to administrative clerical errors on our part."
 Id.
 As discussed, a supplier's effective date is conditioned upon the contractor's receipt of the supplier's enrollment application.
-In light of the acknowledged absence of any evidence that Palmetto actually received an approvable application on behalf of
+In light of the acknowledged absence of any evidence that Palmetto actually received an approvable application on behalf of Petitioner at any time prior to October 21, 2009, and in light of CMS's evidence that Palmetto received no such application during July or August 2009, I have no choice but to sustain CMS's and Palmetto's determination of Petitioner's effective date.
+Petitioner's statement that he signed an original form CMS 855I in July 2009 and duplicates in July and "September/October 2009," which CMS does not dispute, does not establish that Palmetto actually received any such application prior to October 21, 2009.